mel1s4/vz-meetings/readme.md

 2. Update the permalink structure in settings > Permalinks if calendars show a #404 error
 3. Be sure to add the VZ Calendar Block to you calendar design.

+# What is Viroz Studio?
+A group of creative people trying to make digital prescence easier for everyone.

+## Follow our Updates
+<a href="https://viroz.studio/proyect/viroz-meetings/"> Click Here </a> to see the Plugin Page at <a href="https://viroz.studio/">our Website</a>